The aim of this example is to identify human activity from data collected by a smartphone.

 The person's activity model will be a neural network composed by:

-The procedure used to carry out the learning process is called training (or learning) strategy.
-The training strategy is applied to the neural network in order to obtain the best possible performance.
+The procedure used to carry out the learning process is called training strategy.
+The training strategy is applied to the neural network to obtain the best possible performance.
 The type of training is determined by the way in which the adjustment of the parameters in the neural network takes place.

-We will set the normalized squared error as error method for the loss index.
+We set the normalized squared error with L2 regularization as loss index.

-The following chart shows how the training loss and the selection loss decrease with the iterations of the quasi-Newton method during the training process.
+The following chart shows how the training and selection errors decrease with the epochs of the quasi-Newton method during the training process.

-Once the model is trained, we are going to test its prediction capacity with a subset of data that have not been used before neither for training nor for selection.
+Once the model is trained, we perfom a testing analysis to validate its prediction capacity.
+For that, we use a subset of data that have not been used before, the testing instances.

 The next table shows the confusion matrix for our problem.
-In the confusion matrix, the rows represent the target classes and the columns the output classes for the testing target data set.
+In the confusion matrix, the rows represent the real classes and the columns the predicted classes for the testing data.

-The neural network is now ready to be used to predict activity of new people in what it is called the production phase.
+The neural network is now ready to be used to predict the activity of new people in the so-called model deployment phase.